hqakhtar/pg_benchmark/README.md

 Contains configuration for PG

 - **wrapper.sh**:
 The script sources pg.env file as well as <benchmark>.env file.
-In case of HammerDB, this transalates to hammerdb/hammerdb.env file.
+In case of HammerDB, this translates to hammerdb/hammerdb.env file.
 It has the ability to run multiple iterations of the benchmarks.
-See the envinronment file hammerdb/hammerdb.env and hammerdb/hammerdb.sh for benchmark specific variables.
+See the environment file hammerdb/hammerdb.env and hammerdb/hammerdb.sh for benchmark specific variables.

 ### Running the Script